ohdamnitsnikki/secret_chef/README.md

 2. Page works good on chrome, firefox, iphone and android.

-3. All links are tested in each try of diffrent browsers and all opens in a new window.
+3. All links are tested in each try of diffrent browsers and all opens in a new window for good ux.

 ### Validator Testing